The Clear Edge

 Tactic 3: Content-to-product loops (monetize expertise without delivery)

-Your content reveals questions people ask repeatedly.
-Package answers into products that generate revenue between service deals.
+Your content reveals the questions people ask you again and again.
+Package your answers into products so you earn revenue between service engagements instead of only when a new client signs.

-Track every DM question for 30 days.
-Identify the 3-5 questions appearing most frequently.
-These are productization opportunities.
+To identify which products to build, track every DM question you receive for 30 days.
+Then find the 3–5 questions that show up most often—those recurring problems are your best productization opportunities.

 Product formats: